ACOG supports immediate postpartum LARC insertion as a best practice, recognizing its role in preventing unintended and short-interval pregnancy.

 - Inability to take time off at work

 - Lack of insurance coverage or potential expiration of Medicaid eligibility

-Replacement cost may vary by insurance plan, and a woman who experiences or suspects expulsion should contact her health care provider and use a back-up contraceptive method.
+Anyone who experiences or suspects expulsion should contact their health care provider and use a back-up contraceptive method.
+Replacement cost may vary by insurance plan.

 Learn more about immediate postpartum IUD expulsion